josephspurrier/gomithrilapp/README.md

 [![Swagger Validator](http://online.swagger.io/validator?url=https://raw.githubusercontent.com/josephspurrier/govueapp/master/src/app/api/static/swagger/swagger.json)](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/josephspurrier/govueapp/master/src/app/api/static/swagger/swagger.json)

-This is an application that uses Vue on the front-end (UI) and Go on the back-end (API).
-This project uses a [Makefile](Makefile) to help centralize frequently used commands.
+This is a sample notepad application that uses Vue on the front-end (UI) and Go on the back-end (API).
+This project is designed to show good development and CI/CD practices as well as integrations between modern development tools.
+This project uses a [Makefile](Makefile) to centralize frequently used commands.

 ## Quick Start Guide (QSG)